diegothucao/react-native-typescript-mobx-template/README.md

 Step to run
 1. Checkou this respo
-2. yarn install
+2. `yarn install`
-3. react-native run-ios
+3. `react-native run-ios` OR `react-native run-android`

-if you see any issue, please do not hesitate to create an issue here or can contact me via email: cao.trung.thu@gmail.com or skype: diego.thu.cao
+if you see any issue, please do not hesitate to create an issue here or can contact me via email: cao.trung.thu@gmail.com or https://www.linkedin.com/in/diegothucao/

 Give me A STAR if you see it is helpful for you.